arnesson/cordova-plugin-firebase/README.md

    - Note: Firebase Messaging iOS SDK version 7.0 will be a breaking change where the SDK will no longer support iOS Direct Channel API.
 - `IOS_FIREBASE_CONFIG_FILEPATH` - sets a custom filepath to `GoogleService-Info.plist` file as a path relative to the project root
     - e.g. `--variable IOS_FIREBASE_CONFIG_FILEPATH="resources/ios/GoogleService-Info.plist"`
+- `IOS_ENABLE_APPLE_SIGNIN` - enables the Sign In with Apple capability in Xcode.
+    - `--variable IOS_ENABLE_APPLE_SIGNIN=true`
+    - Ensure the associated app provisioning profile also has this capability enabled.

 ## Supported Cordova Versions
 - cordova: `>= 9`